 The bulk of the shortfall almost certainly arose outside the United States, given that the foreign current tax charge was just 9.3% of identified international profits over 2011-20.
 This would be expected to have a significant impact on the cash taxes paid contribution given 58.9% of total profits and 50.6% of total revenues are identified as being foreign over the decade.

 In terms of ranking, none of the Six is an exemplar of responsible tax conduct.
 However, the degree of irresponsibility and the relative tax contribution made does vary.
-Amazon has paid just $5.9bn in income taxes this decade, whilst Apple has paid $100.6bn and Microsoft has paid $55.3bn.
+Amazon has paid just $5.9bn in income taxes this decade, while Apple has paid $100.6bn and Microsoft has paid $55.3bn.

 Our ranking of 2019 holds: with our ranking of worst tax conduct as follows: